 From now on the gentleman can gallop and act freely, while the villain will lose his shield if he still intends to take advantage of his power and bully the gentleman.

 The feminine power reached its upper extremity at position 4 and was stopped at position 5.
 Line 6 is the masculine that defeats the feminine and remains intact like a large, uneaten fruit.
 Hereafter a gentleman (denoted by the masculine line) can act freely like riding on a carriage and galloping, while the villain will tear down his own shield if he still intends to overpower the masculine.

-Commentary on the image: The gentleman gains a carriage, and is carried along by the people; the villain Bo (peels off) the house, (and) ends up not being employed.
+Commentary on the image: The gentleman gains a carriage; he will be carried along by the people.
+The villain Bo (peels off) the house; he will end up not being employed.